 Is it normal for men to feel lonely, even with a family or partner?

 Yes.
 Many men feel emotionally isolated even when surrounded by people.
-This often happens when emotional needs go unspoken or unmet.
+This often happens when emotional needs go unspoken or unmet for a long time.

 Why is it harder to make friends as an adult?